What is a USI?

 From 2021, once a student has provided a USI it will become their primary identifier and replace the CHESSN.
 Your USI will be used to connect your student loan information to your personal details.
-You can log in to usi.gov.au and check or update your details at any time.
+You can log onto the USI website and check or update your details at any time.
 Your USI will be used to connect your student loan information to your personal details.
-You can log in to www.usi.gov.au check or update your details at any time.
+You can log onto the USI website to check or update your details at any time.

 From 1 January 2023, all higher education students must have, and inform their provider of, their USI:

 - to be eligible for a CSP and Commonwealth financial assistance (HECS-HELP, FEE-HELP, OS-HELP and SA-HELP).

 - to graduate and receive their award, unless an exemption applies.

 Applying for or finding your USI:

 If you don’t already have one, you can get a USI(Opens in a new tab/window) now.
 If you’ve studied before, you should already have an existing USI.
-Locate your USI easily at www.usi.gov.au/faqs/find-your-usi.
+Find your USI(Opens in a new tab/window) easily on the USI website.
 Your USI is your lifelong education number.
 Create it once and it’s with you for life!

 What is a CHESSN?